 - For each page view, set a custom variable with the page’s category (and/or subcategory) to get a report on how many times each page’s category has been viewed.

-As of Matomo (Piwik) 2.16.0, it is recommended to use the new Custom Dimensions feature instead of Custom Variables.
+it is recommended to use the new Custom Dimensions feature instead of Custom Variables.

 The only use case where it would make sense to use Custom Variables instead of Custom Dimensions is when a given dimension can have multiple values for a same visitor or page.
 For example, if you want to track Page categories and a given page or article has more than 1 category.
 Custom Dimensions feature does not support multiple values per dimension, but you can store multiple values for a same custom variable.